 How Hard is it to Get the American Express Platinum

-If you have the credit score needed for the American Express Platinum, you will enjoy some of the best travel rewards when you are approved.
+If you have the credit score needed for The Platinum Card® from American Express, you will enjoy some of the best travel rewards when you are approved.

 Welcome Bonus for the Amex Platinum

 Earn 60,000 bonus Membership Rewards points after spending $5,000 in the first 3 months of card membership.
 This bonus can be worth $600 in reward flights and easily offsets the $550 annual fee.
 Plus, you also get to accumulate points from your purchases to meet the bonus requirements.

 Keep in mind that if you have received a bonus offer for the Amex Platinum in the past, you will not qualify for future offers.
-But, you can qualify for sign-up offers from other American Express credit cards.
+But, you can qualify for welcome offers from other American Express credit cards.

 The American Express Platinum is ideal for frequent fliers.
 In fact, this card is the quickest way to earn miles from plane ticket purchases because you earn five points per $1.
 Below are all the ways you can earn Membership Rewards points.

-- 5 points per $1 spent on airline purchases directly from carrier or using Amex Travel
+- 5x points per $1 spent on airline purchases directly from the carrier or using Amex Travel

 - 5x points per $1 on all hotel stays reserved on Amex Travel